reveurmichael/machine_learning/Readme.md

 ### Week 8

-Material to read before test:
+Materials to read before test:
 - all jupyter notebooks for  lectures and exercises
 - **Math**: backpropagation algorithm